intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/timeseries/pms.md

 A Case contains 14 **Cell Blocks**, 1 **Fet Board**, and 1 **Acqu.
 Board**.

-PMS data consists of two distinct datasets, _Monitoring_ data and _Transaction/Master_ data, which are joined through a relationship as shown in the model below:
+PMS data consists of two distinct datasets, _Timeseries_ data and _Transaction/Master_ data, which are joined through a relationship as shown in the model below:

 ![PMS System](/images/PMSComposite.png)

-### Monitoring data
+### Timeseries data

-PMS monitoring data streams in as a time-series unbounded dataset.
+PMS timeseries data streams in as a time-series unbounded dataset.
 The data is schedule-driven (e.g. every 5 seconds) and is append-only.

-Monitoring data is collected from:
+Timeseries data is collected from:
 - 4-48 **Packs**
 - 14 **Cells** per Pack
 - 2 **Fets** per Pack

 The dataset is collected through a recurring schedule and appended to a time-series log.

-The Monitoring Dataset links to Master data through a shared key in **PMS id** and **Case Id** respectively.
+The Timeseries Dataset links to Master data through a shared key in **PMS id** and **Case Id** respectively.

 ![PMS Data](/images/PMSData.png)

-### Transaction/Master data
+### Reference data

-Unlike PMS monitoring data, master data is event-driven, has inserts and updates, and is infrequently changed.

-The PMS master and transaction data includes Cases and Cabinets (Ehub or BBC) assemblies, including a record of changes when components are procured, installed, or swapped.
+PMS `referece` data includes data for Cases and Cabinets (Ehub or BBC) assemblies, including a record of changes when components are procured, installed, or swapped.

 A **Case** contains:
 - 14 **Cell Blocks**